 Bathhouse

-The Mamshit bathhouse is built alongside the reservoir, which was apparently the source of its water.
+The Mamshit bathhouse is built alongside the reservoir, apparently the source of its water.
 The bathhouse had three main sections: the frigidarium – cold room, tepidarium – warm room, and caldarium – hot room.
 The pottery pipes built in the walls, through which there was a flow of hot air, can still be seen.

 Summary